BuildForSDG/team-013-Backend/README.md

 This starter uses [Parcel](https://parceljs.org/getting_started.html) as the bundler.
 It is much simpler that WebPack and the others.

 A `docker-compose.yml` file is included which installs and configure mongodb with persistent storage to help speed up development process.
 Make sure you have docker installed on your system and running.
-Then navigate to location of the docker-compose.yml file and run:
+Then navigate to the location of the docker-compose.yml file and run:

 `docker-compose up`